Welcome to the website www.corepla.it of COREPLA Consorzio Nazionale per la Raccolta, il Riciclo e il Recupero degli Imballaggi in Plastica (“Site”).

-The Data Controller is COREPLA Consorzio Nazionale per la Raccolta, il Riciclo e il Recupero degli Imballaggi in Plastica (tax code and VAT registration No. 12295820158), whose head office is located at Via del Vecchio Politecnico 3, Milan, Italy, telephone +39 (0)2.76054280, email address email@example.com (“COREPLA”).
+The Data Controller is COREPLA Consorzio Nazionale per la Raccolta, il Riciclo e il Recupero degli Imballaggi in Plastica (tax code and VAT registration No. 12295820158), whose head office is located at Via del Vecchio Politecnico 3, Milan, Italy, telephone +39 (0)2.76054212, email address email@example.com and certified email address firstname.lastname@example.org (“COREPLA”).

 2. Type of personal data processed